wschenk/willschenk.com/content/articles/2019/installing_guix_on_nuc/index.md

    -drive if=none,file=guix-system-vm-image-1.0.1.x86_64-linux,id=myhd
 ```

 Once this is started up, our directions converge together below.
+However, this is painfully slow on OSX so I don't think it's a viable option.

 ## Include the `nonguix` channel